Buddhism and sexuality

 Buddhism categorizes sexuality, in particular sexual arousal and pleasure, as a type of kama, or earthly pleasure, that must be abandoned to achieve enlightenment.
-Many Buddhists avoid drawing a distinction between monastic sexual abstinence and other forms of religious self-discipline, while some traditions actively incorporate sexual concepts or acts in a yogic or ritualistic context.
+Unlike other world religions, many Buddhists avoid drawing a distinction between monastic sexual abstinence and other forms of religious self-discipline, while some traditions actively incorporate sexual concepts or acts in a yogic or ritualistic context.

 Scripture

 In the Buddha's first discourse, he identifies craving (tanha) as the cause of suffering (dukkha).
 He then identifies three objects of craving: the craving for existence; the craving for non-existence and the craving for sense pleasures (kama).
 Kama is identified as one of five hindrances to the attainment of jhana according to the Buddha's teaching.
 Throughout the Sutta Pitaka the Buddha often compares sexual pleasure to arrows or darts.
 So in the Kama Sutta (4.1) from the Sutta Nipata the Buddha explains that craving sexual pleasure is a cause of suffering.

 If one, longing for sensual pleasure, achieves it, yes, he's enraptured at heart.
 The mortal gets what he wants.
 But if for that person — longing, desiring — the pleasures diminish, he's shattered, as if shot with an arrow.

 The Buddha then goes on to say:

 So one, always mindful, should avoid sensual desires.
 Letting them go, he will cross over the flood like one who, having bailed out the boat, has reached the far shore.

 The 'flood' refers to the deluge of human suffering.
 The 'far shore' is nirvana, a state in which there is no sensual desire.

 The meaning of the Kama Sutta is that sensual desire, like any habitual sense pleasure, brings suffering.
 To lay people the Buddha advised that they should at least avoid sexual misconduct (See Theravada definition below).
 From the Buddha's full-time disciples, the ordained monks and nuns, strict celibacy (called brahmacarya) had always been required.